emberjs/rfcs/text/0938-strict-es-module-support.md

 Along with this change, the existing `ember-resolver` package should be marked deprecated.

 ## Transition Path

+1. Implementation work would need to happen in:

+- ember-source
+- ember-cli
+- embroider
+- ember-auto-import

+  to make the strict-es-modules optional feature available.

+2. We create a centralized, shared place to report and track which issues are blocking adoption of strict-es-modules.

+  - it should be easy to find a list of already-fixed package versions so that people don't spend time debugging already-fixed dependencies.

+3. We release the deprecation warning telling apps that strict-es-modules will be mandatory at 6.0.
+The deprecation can link people to the shared tracking.

+4. People identify issues by trying to enable the flag in their apps.

 ### Implication: No touching Ember from script context